Baclofen and Alcohol: What You Need to Know

 baclofen and alcohol

 These trials do not exist because baclofen is an old generic drug that cannot be patented.
-While there are several different brands of baclofen available, there is no incentive for drug companies to spend money on these trials.
+While there are several different brands available, there is no incentive for drug companies to spend money on these trials.

 Dr. Olivier Ameisen’s Story